-- Informs all employees under his/her direction of emergency situations as appropriate. - Coordinates implementation of emergency procedures. - Ensures emergency guidelines are established for appropriate departments. - Coordinates financial resources for response and recovery operations. - Coordinates physical resources for response and recovery operations. - Serves as a member of the Damage Assessment Team. - Understands the EOP and is prepared to accept incident responsibilities as needed, as directed by the Incident Commander or Emergency Management Director, or designee.
+- Assist in the assessment and prioritization of IT resources that are required to recovering essential departmental functions and applications. - Serves as a member of the Damage Assessment Team. - Understands the EOP and is prepared to accept incident responsibilities as needed, as directed by the Incident Commander or Emergency Management Director, or designee.

-Vice President for Student Success, Dean of Students
+Vice President for Student Affairs, Dean of Students

-- Informs all employees under his/her direction of emergency situations as appropriate. - Coordinates implementation of emergency procedures. - Ensures emergency guidelines are established for appropriate departments. - Assigns proper assistance with staffing in all incidents involving Student Housing. - Assists in all incidents involving students. - Coordinates activities with Student Government Association. - Assists with emergency response within the Student Center. - Establishes an emergency telephone information center to handle calls from parents. - Serves as a member of the Damage Assessment Team. - Understands the EOP and is prepared to accept incident responsibilities as needed, as directed by the Incident Commander or Emergency Management Director, or designee.
+- Informs all employees under his/her direction of emergency situations as appropriate. - Coordinates implementation of emergency procedures. - Ensures emergency guidelines are established for appropriate departments. - Assigns proper assistance with staffing in all incidents involving students. - Coordinates activities with Student Government Association. - Assists with emergency response within all divisional departments. - Serves as a member of the Damage Assessment Team. - Understands the EOP and is prepared to accept incident responsibilities as needed, as directed by the Incident Commander or Emergency Management Director, or designee. - Identify impacts to on-campus and off-campus housing and evaluate alternatives for interim housing. - Providing support services and health services (medical and counseling) to affected students.